scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

 Now that we have explored what's on the inside of a container, let's see what is going on outside of the container.

 Let's launch a container that will run for a long time then confirm it is running.
 The *-d* option runs the container in daemon mode.
 Remember, you can always get help with the options.
-Run these commands on the host, you should not be inside a container at this time.
+Run these commands on the host (you should not be inside a container at this time).

     docker run --help
     docker run -d rhel7 sleep 99999